Easter at the Farm

-Can a chick hatch from one of the eggs in your fridge?
-How long does it take for a chick and duckling to hatch?
-What is a layer ?
+Can a chick or duckling hatch from one of the eggs in your fridge?
+How long does it take for these babies to hatch?
+What is a layer?
 Get the answers to your questions about chickens and ducks and meet the newly hatched, fluffy chicks and ducklings.

-What better time of year to indulge in some chocolatey goodness than Easter...
-But do you know where this sweet treat comes from or how it is made?
-Come to the demonstration kitchen to learn more about the transformation of cacao beans into chocolate and help make a delicious cake that is sure to satisfy your cravings (if you haven't already eaten your fill of eggs...).
+What better time of year to indulge in some chocolaty goodness than Easter.
+Learn more about the transformation of cacao beans into chocolate and help make a delicious chocolate dessert that is sure to satisfy your cravings (if you haven't already eaten your fill of eggs...).

 What would Easter be without soft, gentle lambs?
 Come meet the Museum’s woolly newborns up close at this demonstration.
-Visitors can learn all about the sheep life cycle and the different breeds of sheep living at the Museum.
 A Guide will be on hand to make possible the opportunity to pet the lambs as well.